Updated: 2024-11-16 Sat

 • HTTP Data API for alternative client applications than browsers (emacs!)

-Since I was so obsessed with HTMX, of course I listened to every single scrap of content available online from the HTMX creator.
+Since I am so obsessed with HTMX, of course I listened to every single scrap of content available online from the HTMX creator.
+I check the HTMX website daily for new content.

 What I'm reading: Great Books and leisure reading